rexpar/rexpar/README.md

 ## 📘 About Me

 - 💻 I’m currently working as a Software Engineer
-- 🛠️ I’m currently developing a project using Next.JS + Django
+- 🛠️ I’m currently developing a project using Next.JS + Tailwind CSS + ExpressJS + Supabase + Firebase + GraphQL
 - 📖 I’m currently preparing to take the GMAT exam
 - 📝 I’m looking for help with Digital Marketing
 #